-iPhone X users are dealing with an assortment of problems as we push into 2018.
+iPhone X users are dealing with an assortment of problems as we push into the fall.

-The current list includes some of the most common iPhone problems, problems like weird battery drain, issues with Wi-Fi and Bluetooth, and other performance-related issues.
+The current list of iPhone X problems includes some of the most common iPhone issues like weird battery drain, busted Wi-Fi, finicky Bluetooth, and other performance-related issues.

 We’re also hearing about hardware-related problems with the device’s new Face ID facial recognition, 5.8-inch OLED screen, and speakers.

 Our guide will take you through the current list of iPhone X problems.
-It’ll also provide you with potential fixes and some places to look for feedback from other iPhone X users.
+It’ll also provide you with potential fixes and some places to look for feedback from other iPhone X users using both iOS 11 and iOS 12.

-It also includes a look at what to expect from Apple and the next version of iOS.
+It also includes a look at what to expect from Apple and the next version of iOS 12.

 iPhone X Problems